bbartling/pybog/README.md

 ---

-## 🏗️ Py Bog Building
+## 🐍 Py Bog Building

-The builder will allow users to define logic via Python and export `.bog` files:
+The real question will be can AI create advanced supervisory level algorithms for HVAC in Wiresheet format perhaps in a style like this?

 ```python
 import sys